ZebMcKayhan/SIA-Server/README.md

 It was created as a replacement for the discontinued free Honeywell push notification service, allowing users to regain full control over their alarm alerts without ongoing subscription costs.

-This was developed on a Honeywell Galaxy Flex 20 alarm system.
-It is highly likely that it will work for other Honeywell Galaxy alarm systems, but this has not been tested.
+This project was developed and tested on a Honeywell Galaxy Flex 20.
+It is likely compatible with other Honeywell Galaxy panels, but this has not been verified.

 If your Galaxy Flex notifications suddenly stopped working, this project provides a self-hosted alternative.